Rotstein007/Calculator/README.md

 # Calculator
-A programm written in c, wich allows you to calculate different formels and shows you the solution
+An application written in c, wich allows you to calculate different formels and shows you the solution